-The Evangelical Lutheran Synod’s Center for Apologetics and Worldview Studies presents evidence for the truth of Christianity, critiques worldviews that oppose Christianity, fortifies believers with a proper interpretation of Holy Scripture, and engages unbelievers in conversations leading toward the Gospel proclamation of forgiveness in Christ.
+The Evangelical Lutheran Synod’s Center for Apologetics and Worldviews presents evidence for the truth of Christianity, critiques worldviews that oppose Christianity, fortifies believers with a proper interpretation of Holy Scripture, and engages unbelievers in conversations leading toward the Gospel proclamation of forgiveness in Christ.

 “Apologetics” comes from a Greek term meaning “make a defense,” for example, to prove something in a court of law by presenting evidence.
 The New Testament applies the term to the apostles’ proclamation of the Gospel (Luke 12:11, 1 Peter 3:15).
 The apostles provided eyewitness testimony (Acts 1:8,21–22) concerning the life, death, and resurrection of Jesus Christ.
 They also demonstrated with well-reasoned arguments (Acts 17:2,17; 18:4) that Jesus of Nazareth was the fulfillment of the Messianic prophecies of the Old Testament.

 Christian apologetics began with the apostles, and it has continued throughout church history.
 In the second century, Justin Martyr prepared two “Apologies” for defending the Christian faith before the Roman emperor.
 He provided both historical and philosophical arguments to protect Christians from false charges of impiety and to affirm the resurrection of Jesus Christ.
 Christians today continue to demonstrate the truth of Christianity through apologetics.